-In this blog, we discuss just a few of the advantages of steel and how Cold Formed steel (CFS) framing can benefit your next project.
+In this blog, we discuss a few of the advantages of steel framing and how cold formed steel (CFS) framing can benefit your next project.

-When using timber frame construction, highly skilled labour is required to construct the frames on-site – labour that is hard to find and expensive to retain.
-With steel framing studs, the highly skilled labour is required at the design stage, where changes can be made quickly and easily.
-While many manufacturers and contractors are concerned that it will be more difficult to train workers to erect steel framing systems, the reality is that it is very easy to train staff – often, easier than timber framing, especially when using an automated construction system.
+When using timber frame construction, highly skilled labor is required to construct the frames on-site – labor that is hard to find and expensive to retain.
+With steel framing, the need for on-site highly skilled labor is reduced as the skill is required at the design stage.
+While many manufacturers and contractors are concerned that it will be more difficult to train workers to construct steel framing systems, the reality is that it is very easy to train staff – often, easier than timber framing, especially when using an automated construction system.

-Labourers just need to fellow a kit-set approach where all the components are already the exact size and just need to be pieced together without any cutting or measuring.
-Being around a third lighter than timber, lightweight steel framing is also easier to manoeuvre on the job site, which speeds up erection.
+Laborers just need to follow a kit-set approach where all the components are already the exact size and just need to be pieced together without any cutting or measuring.
+Being around a third lighter than timber, lightweight steel framing is also easier to maneuver on the job site, which speeds up the build.

-Overall, steel framing is less expensive than timber.
-The accurate quantities mean that only the required amount of steel is ordered, reducing upfront material costs and waste on site.
+Overall, cold formed steel framing is less expensive than timber.
+The accurate quantities mean that only the required amount of steel is ordered, reducing upfront material costs and waste on-site.
 Steel also has fewer issues with quality or with a lack of available material, unlike timber which can have defects and material shortages.

 The Bottom Line

-Although a traditional method, timber has many costs and uncertainties and requires highly skilled labour at all stages of the construction process.
+Although a traditional method, timber has many costs and uncertainties and requires highly skilled labor at all stages of the construction process.
 Steel is the most cost-efficient, time-saving and accurate way to construct buildings.
-With steel framing, highly skilled labour is confined to the design stage, reducing the overall cost while speeding up the erection process on site.
+With steel framing, highly skilled labor is confined to the design stage, reducing the overall cost while speeding up the construction process on-site.

 Using steel combined with a complete end-to-end automated construction system makes steel framing even more superior.
 For example, with FRAMECAD Structure, frame detailing and real-time engineering can be completed alongside each other, and workshop drawings created rapidly after engineer sign-off.
-This design-led process enables 100% accurate steel framing to be manufactured for cost-efficient, high-quality construction with minimal erection times.
+This design-led process enables 100% accurate steel framing to be manufactured for cost-efficient, state-of-the-art construction with minimal construction time.

-FRAMECAD have re-invented construction.
-To find out more about the Way the World Constructs and to have a detailed discussion about how FRAMECAD can improve your business, book a consultation with a FRAMECAD Cold Formed Steel expert.
+FRAMECAD has re-invented construction.
+To find out more about the Way the World Constructs and to have a detailed discussion about how FRAMECAD can improve your business, book a consultation with a FRAMECAD cold formed steel expert.